ManicodeSecurity/Defending-DevOps/labs/3-K8S-Cluster-Setup/lab.md

 Add a Self-Signed TLS certificate to the nginx ingress controller.
 Choose Your Own Adventure.

 ### Discussion Question
-What would be a good piece of your application or infrastructure to start breaking up into Pods within Kubernetes?
+1. What would be a good piece of your application or infrastructure to start breaking up into Pods within Kubernetes?

-### Discussion Question
-What security challenges does administering a Kubernetes cluster using a tool like kubectl present?
+2. What security challenges does administering a Kubernetes cluster using a tool like kubectl present?